PitrsScripts/esx_vehicleshop/README.md

 # ESX VEHICLE SHOP

-pitrs-vehicleshop is a clean and lightweight ESX vehicle shop system that allows players to buy, sell, and test vehicles through a user-friendly interface powered by ox_lib.
+esx-vehicleshop is a clean and lightweight ESX vehicle shop system that allows players to buy, sell, and test vehicles through a user-friendly interface powered by ox_lib.
 Designed for servers that want a modern vehicle shop experience without a showroom, it focuses on simplicity, functionality, and easy integration.

 **🚗 Features**
 **🛒 Vehicle Purchase**